avukalov-org/portfolio-web/README.md

 If you have secrets or private environment variables such as API keys, go to your GitHub repository **Settings** then in the left sidebar navigate to **Secrets and variables**, and then **Actions**.
 Set your secrets and API keys there.

 I’ve configured the action to be triggered on every push to the `master` branch.
-This is my personal approach — I always develop on the `develop` branch.
-When I’m done with the work, I push production-ready changes to the `master` branch, where the action is automatically triggered.

 ```yml
 on: